adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 }
 </pre>

 The authorization server MUST require authentication for both the revocation and introspection endpoints as described in [Section 2.3.2](#RequestsToTokenEndpoint) .
-Protected resources calling the introspection endpoint MUST use credentials distinct from any other OAuth client registered at the server.
+Protected resources calling the introspection endpoint MUST use credentials distinct from any other CloudEvents client registered at the server.

 A protected resource MAY cache the response from the introspection endpoint for a period of time no greater than half the lifetime of the token.
 A protected resource MUST NOT accept a token that is not active according to the response from the introspection endpoint.